-In Lean project management, where continuous improvement is the driving philosophy, making realistic predictions can be a daunting task.
+In Lean management, where continuous improvement is the driving philosophy, making realistic forecasts can be a daunting task.
 In order to challenge your team and yet commit to a reasonable deadline, you need to rely on data as much as experience.

 The Monte Carlo simulation is a mathematical technique that allows you to account for risk and help you make data-driven decisions.
-It is based on historical data that is ran through a large number of random simulations to project the probable outcome of future projects under similar circumstances.
+It is based on historical data that is run through many random simulations to project the probable outcome of future projects under similar circumstances.

 Since the simulation was introduced in the middle of the 20th century, it has proven to be a very realistic way of presenting the probability of future events without shooting in the dark.

-Logically, the Monte Carlo simulations have found their way to Lean project management.
-With their help, you can make probabilistic predictions about one of the key performance indicators in Lean – throughput.
+Logically, the Monte Carlo simulations have found their way to Lean and Agile project management.
+They are a “must-have” feature in professional software solutions for applying Lean or Agile.
+With their help, you can make probabilistic forecasts about one of the most important performance indicators in project management – throughput.

-This process needs to be repeated at least a thousand times in order to get a statistically significant forecast believable prognosis.
+This process needs to be repeated at least a thousand times to get a statistically believable prognosis.
 To make it more believable, most of the tools allow you to run the simulation up to 100K times.

-For example, if the results range from 35 to 135 tasks, you will have more than 99 percent certainty that your team will put 35 Kanban cards in done and less than 1 percent chance for them to complete 135 assignments.
+For example, if the results range from 35 to 135 tasks, you will have more than 99 percent certainty that your team will complete 35 tasks and less than 1 percent chance for them to complete 135 assignments.

 This can be especially useful when you are running a portfolio Kanban, have already broken down your work into a precise number of tasks, and wish to know when can you realistically expect your team to be done with them.

-In conclusion, Monte Carlo simulations can be the light that you need in order to stop shooting blindly when committing to deadlines.
-Although they are complex and difficult to understand at the beginning, adopting Monte Carlo simulations can be a key to achieving continuous improvement.
+At the end of the day, when you break down any given project into an exact number of small tasks, you will be able to forecast when a project can be completed and with what certainty.
+Monte Carlo simulations can be the light that you need to stop shooting blindly when committing to deadlines.
+Although they are complex and difficult to understand initially, adopting Monte Carlo simulations can be a key to achieving continuous improvement.